inesgarper/cabify-bootcamp/messageapp/README.md

-# Exercise 3 solution
+# Exercise 7 solution

 ## Getting started

-We are now adding a persistence layer, in our case MongoDB.

-Al the source code can be found under `/src` folder with models controllers and database connection
+Al the source code can be found under `credit` and `message` folders.

-To check results we can run:
+To check the result we can run:

-1) run messageapp with `npm run docker` on port 3000
-2) run a local app with `npm run app` on port 9001
-3) or run both servers in one command `npm run start:all`

-You can run `./curl_requests.sh` to run some curl into the app and see results.
+1) from the root folder `docker-compose` up`

+2) if you want to use local source files you will need to comment lines in docker-compose.yml

+**HINT:** you may have some other docker images already running on the same ports, if so you will need to stop them. i.e. `docker stop exercise3_messageapp_1`

+**HINT:** If you don't want to test locally your code you can always run the server from docker by uncommenting the lines in docker-compose.yml